City of Regina Homepage

 Who has to clear sidewalks in front of rental properties?

-Property owners are responsible to maintain the sidewalks in front of their properties.
+Property owners are responsible for maintaining the sidewalks in front of their properties.

 What is the Schedule B area?

 Schedule B is an appendix to The Clean Property Bylaw which identifies the area required to clear sidewalks 24 hours after a snow or ice event.
-This area is primarily located within the Downtown.
+This area is primarily located within the downtown area.

-What if my neighbour doesn’t clear their sidewalk in front of their property?
+What if my neighbour doesn’t clear the sidewalk in front of their property?

 What if I'm unable to clear my sidewalk?

-It’s important to make arrangements for your sidewalk to be cleared as per the bylaw.
-Consider asking for help from family and friends, or perhaps hire a local student or snow removal company.
-Snow Angel programs are available only in some areas of the city where the community association has set up the service.
+It’s important to make arrangements to clear your sidewalks as per the bylaw.
+Ask for help from family, friends, or neighbours, or hire a local student or snow removal company.

-How can I volunteer to be a Snow Angel?
+How can I get support from or volunteer to be a Snow Angel?

 What if City graders dump the snow on the freshly cleared sidewalks?